 Giam means waterfall or rapids in the Bidayuh (an indigenous ethnic group found in southern Sarawak) dialect.
 The most magnificent thing about the Giam Klimau is its curtain waterfall.
 A rocky and wide protrusion creates a shelter below where visitors can stand behind the falling water as it cascades down.
 Have you been in one these yet?
 Note that to access the fall you have to pass through a privately-owned oil palm plantation and report at several security checkpoints.
 Yet let us assure you that Giam Klimau is worth this small inconvenience.

 Location: South-East of Niah National Park, Sarawak, Malaysia

 8. Ulu Chepor Waterfall Chemor, Perak

 Ulu Chepor Waterfall is extremely popular on hot days for its cool clean water coming from the heights of the Kledang Hills.
 The famous Perak waterfall has a picnic area and basic facilities, such as bathrooms, small huts, prayer rooms and stalls selling food and beverages, built up by the Ipoh City Council.
-Its beautiful natural surroundings make Ulu Chepor a famous recreational place to relax, take a dip and have a meal in the nature.
-Adventurous souls can explore and wander through trails of plush green forest and camp in the surrounding area.
+Its beautiful natural surroundings make Ulu Chepor a famous recreational place to relax, take a dip and have a meal in nature.
+Adventurous souls can explore and wander through trails of lush green forest and camp in the surrounding area.
 Don’t want to leave?
 The recreational park also has basic chalets for those wishing to stay longer.

 Location: Ulu Chepor Waterfall, 31200 Chemor, Perak, Malaysia